 Offering empathy guesses reminded me of the retrospective activity of “5 Whys.”
 Receiving non-empathy felt very superficial, while the empathy guesses got closer to the heart of what was going on in my life.
 I didn’t need solutions for my messy room problem.
 I just needed to be seen in my messiness.
 When I received empathy, a delightful moment of human connection happened that was nourishing and life-giving.
 I experienced the relief of having my real need met.
 Creating more moments like that is what implementing an NVC practice is all about.

 Empathy works because it doesn’t require a solution.
 Without compassion, I would have a draining conversation about laundry, and the discussion would not have addressed my real need.

 I am grateful for the opportunity I had to learn these strategies for establishing more rewarding human connections.
 They have improved my personal and professional life, and I hope these insights can also help you.
 Be on the lookout for Part 2 of this blog, in which I discuss applying NVC at work.

 Information on working with Eze and enrolling in his next course:

-Carolyn Tragasz is the administrative assistant at Binary Noggin.
+Carolyn Tragasz is the former administrative assistant at Binary Noggin.
 She has a degree in liberal studies from Park University and uses her organizational communication skills to manage day-to-day logistics and facilitate team-building exercises.